This section describes the essentials of how backups are managed and used in Exasol.

 Local Archive Volume

-- Writing a local backup is fast, as the data stays in the cluster.
+- Writing to a local backup is fast, since the data stays in the cluster.
 However, it needs more storage in your cluster than a remote backup.

-For more information, see Create Local Archive Volume.
+For more information about how to create a local archive volume, see Create Local Archive Volume.

 Remote Archive Volume

-You can store your backups on a remote location.
-Exasol supports FTP, SMB, Amazon S3, WebHDFS, Azure Blob Storage, and Google Cloud Storage as remote archives.
+You can store your backups on remote archive volumes, which are volumes located on resources outside of the Exasol cluster.
+Exasol supports FTP/FTPS, SMB, Amazon S3, WebHDFS, Azure Blob Storage, and Google Cloud Storage as remote archives.

-For more information, see Create Remote Archive Volume.
+For more information about how to create a remote archive volume, see Create Remote Archive Volume.

 In case of a database instance failure or error, the database can be restored to a previous state using a backup.
 When the restore has completed, the database will be in the state it was when the backup was started.
 Any changes applied to the database after the backup start time are lost.
 Exasol does not support point-in-time recovery.
 A database state from the past can only be reached based on the start times of the available backups.